- Questionnaire Text

 9999.99 = N.I.U.
-(Not in Universe).

-1990-1997: 1923 (Weekly earnings of $1923 or more).
+1989-1997: 1923 (Weekly earnings of $1923 or more).

 1998-onward: 2885 (Weekly earnings of $2885 or more: ASEC samples only).
 2884.61 for non-ASEC samples.

 EARNWEEK reports how much the respondent usually earned per week at their current job, before deductions.
 Interviewers asked directly about total weekly earnings and also collected information about the usual number of hours worked per week and the hourly rate of pay at the current job.
-The figure given in EARNWEEK is the higher of the values derived from these two sources: 1) the respondent's answer to the question, "How much do you usually earn per week at this job before deductions?"; or 2) for workers paid by the hour (and coded as "2" in PAIDHOUR), the reported number of hours the respondent usually worked at the job, multiplied by the hourly wage rate given in HOURWAGE.
+The figure given in EARNWEEK is the higher of the values derived from these two sources: 1) the respondent's answer to the question, "How much do you usually earn per week at this job before deductions?" or 2) for workers paid by the hour (and coded as "2" in PAIDHOUR), the reported number of hours the respondent usually worked at the job, multiplied by the hourly wage rate given in HOURWAGE.

 EARNWEEK is one of the Outgoing Rotation/Earner Study questions.